danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-However, this would still require you to remember to add new cases to the
-array.
-It's tedious...and completely unnecessary, since we now have the
-brand new `CaseIterable` to help us out.
+However, this still requires you to remember to add new cases to the array.
+It's tedious...and unnecessary, since we now have the brand new `CaseIterable` to help us out.

 ## Using CaseIterable

-`CaseIterable` is a Swift 4.2 protocol that adds an `allCases` property to enums
-that implement it.
-With it, we can reduce the amount of code we have to write in
+`CaseIterable` is a Swift 4.2 protocol that adds an `allCases` property to every enum that implements it.
+With this, we can reduce the amount of code we have to write in our tests.
-our tests.

 First, make `UserNotification` implement `CaseIterable` like this: